PARCO: Parallel AutoRegressive Models for Multi-Agent Combinatorial Optimization: Experiments

 \subsection{Experimental Results}

-We present the main empirical results for HCVRP, OMDCPDP, and FFSP in \cref{table:huge}, reporting the average objective function values (Obj.), gaps to the best-known solutions, and inference times for solving each single instance of each problem.
+We report the main empirical results for HCVRP, OMDCPDP, and FFSP in \cref{table:huge}, with average objective function values (Obj.), gaps to the best-known solutions, and inference times for solving each single problem instance.
 For neural baselines, we evaluate both greedy \textit{(g.)} and sampling \textit{(s.)} performance, using 1280 sampled solutions for routing problems and 128 for FFSP.

 In HCVRP, \our{} outperforms all neural baselines in solution quality and speed while providing solutions at a fraction of the solving time required by traditional solvers.
 In OMDCPDP, our model surpasses all baselines, including OR-Tools.
 Notably, while the AR baseline HAM struggles with a larger number of agents $M$, \our{}’s parallel AR method maintains strong performance across all scales.
 In FFSP, \our{} outperforms traditional solvers (e.g., Gurobi cannot find solutions in time for $N>20$), dispatching rules, and MatNet in all tested scenarios while being more than $4\times$ faster.
 Furthermore, similar to our results in routing, \our{}’s advantage becomes even more pronounced in instances with a larger number of agents where \our{} generates higher-quality schedules through effective agent coordination at a fraction of the cost of MatNet.